lavavu/LavaVu/docs/src/Installation.rst

    pip and a whole lot of other useful packages for scientific work with python.

-   Currently no binaries are provided and the installer needs to compile the library, so on Linux you may need some developer tools and headers first, eg: for Ubuntu:
-   ``sudo apt install build-essential libgl1-mesa-dev libx11-dev zlib1g-dev``
+   Binary wheels are provided that include all dependencies for MacOS, Linux and Windows, if building from source some of the dependencies below may need to be installed.

 To try it out: